pavanbambole/pavanbambole/README.md

 </p>

 <p align="center">
-Currently learning and building projects — working towards becoming a <b>Data Analyst</b>, with <b>AI Engineering</b> as my next step forward.
+I'm a student, learning and building projects along the way.
 </p>

 ---